 It is reliably reported that the Russian 76.2-mm field gun is being used in Libya by the Germans for antitank purposes.
 Published photographs of this weapon indicate that it is a practical high velocity weapon.

 Figure 6.--Russian 76.2-mm guns.
-(The Germans have captured large quantities of this gun and have used them in Libya.)
+(The Germans have captured large

 2 Kraftwagen Kanone, tank gun.